Nexusoft/LLL-TAO/contrib/STYLEGUIDE.md

 ## Indentation and Formatting

-This section involes how to format the code due to carriage return
+This section involves how to format the code due to carriage return

 * Avoid K&R style brackets.
 Put opening and closing brackets on their own lines.

 * Use tab length 4 and replace tabs with spaces

+* We use a maximum line length of 132 characters

 ## Types to avoid